Preparing Your Dog for Memorial Day Weekend: How to Handle Travel, Separation and Fireworks

 Continuous Calming Support While You’re Away

 Last but not least, fill your home with calming pheromones while you are away.
-ThunderEase for Dogs Calming Diffuser is perfect for when you have to leave your dog home alone for extended times, because it can help them to feel safe and relaxed.
-ThunderEase for Dogs heated diffuser and refill provide calming pheromones continually for up to 30 days in a 700 square foot area.
-For the best results, we recommend plugging in your diffuser prior to leaving so the pheromones have time to get in the air.
+ThunderEase for Dogs Calming Collar is perfect for when you have to leave your dog home alone for extended times, because it can help them to feel safe and relaxed.
+Your dog's body heat activates the calming pheromones in the ThunderEase® Calming Collar, so they are there to help calm your dog wherever they go, and in whatever situation that comes up!

 Fireworks Are Bound to Happen